Social Impact Investing

 Today, 97% – the vast majority – of a Canadian foundation’s assets are invested in traditional investments.
 This means that for most Canadian foundations, the bulk of their assets are currently not being harnessed to make any kinds of intentional social impact.
 This represents a major opportunity for foundations to create new impact in Canada.

-Toronto Foundation is responding by shifting our social impact investing work from a pilot program to a core business.
+Toronto Foundation is responding by shifting our social impact investing work from a pilot program to core business.
 Our Board of Directors approved a $10M pool of available funds, and working with our social impact partners at the MaRS Centre for Impact Investing, we made a number of high impact investments this year that address some key issue areas from our Toronto’s Vital Signs Report.

 Investment for Social Good